Lirov/Lirov/README.md

 ## Hello World ! <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-#### I'm Liro , a passionate Backend developer from Israel with a boundless curiosity for technology.
+#### I'm Liro , a passionate Software developer from Israel with a boundless curiosity for technology.
-#### In 2020, I made a decision to pivot my career towards Backend development and it was love at first sight.
+#### In 2020, I made a decision to pivot my career towards Software development and it was love at first sight.
 #### My goal is not just to evolve as a developer but also to grow as an individual.
 #### I'm on a relentless pursuit of excellence, driven by the desire to make meaningful contributions to the tech world and beyond.